 Session Catalog Designer

-A Session Catalog is set up in an event that has Speaker and Session Management and Conference Sessions sub-module enabled.
-The Session Catalog Designer opens in a new browser window.
-The Session Catalog Designer looks different from the rest of the Certain Platform.
-This interface may require an adjustment period.
-A user can have multiple Session Catalogs in a single event.
-Session Catalogs can be used for both digital events and in-person events.
-When an attendee clicks a session for which the attendee has registered, the attendee sees information about that session.
-If the session is configured for a webinar, the pop-up includes a link for the attendee to join the webinar.
+The Session Catalog Designer is the tool to design a Session Catalog in an event that has Speaker and Session Management and the Conference Sessions sub-module enabled.
+The Catalog Designer opens in a new browser window.
+The interface looks different from the rest of Certain Platform.
+You can have multiple Session Catalogs in an event, usable for both digital and in-person formats.
+When an attendee clicks a session they have registered for, they see the information about that session.
+If the session is configured for a webinar, the pop-up includes a link to join the webinar.

 Adding and Editing a Session Catalog